vikchupak/AWS/k8s/nodeAutoscaler.md

     - autoscaler group tags are important/used for this.
 These tags are added to all EC2 instances inside **auto scaling group** and the autoscaler will scale nodes by matching these tags.
       - `k8s.io/cluster-autoscaler/<cluster-name>`
       - `k8s.io/cluster-autoscaler/enabled`
-  - Deploy cluster autoscaler resource/component to the cluster
+  - Deploy cluster autoscaler resource/component to the cluster in `kube-system` namespace
     ```bash
     kubectl apply -f https://raw.githubusercontent.com/kubernetes/autoscaler/master/cluster-autoscaler/cloudprovider/aws/examples/cluster-autoscaler-autodiscover.yaml
     ```